-After living in the country, Rosemary Liu moved back to Sydney and took a job where she hosted people with dementia in her home – effectively running a day-care program for four clients.
-Previously a nurse, Rosemary soon added qualifications in community welfare which required a work placement.
-She undertook this with SCS, then Hunters Hill-Ryde Community Services and, luckily for SCS and clients, she stayed on as Carer Support Coordinator.
+After living in country New South Wales, Rosemary Liu moved back to Sydney and took a job where she hosted people with dementia in her home – effectively running a day-care program for four clients.
+During this time, Rosemary expanded her knowledge and experience with people living with dementia.